-This page was updated 1/8/19 (Click Refresh to see changes or updates.)
-Optimized for 1024 x 768 screen resolution.
-To search for a word or phrase in any of my web sites, press CTRL and F to open the Find dialog box in your web browser.
-Although every effort has been taken to check the accuracy of information contained herein, I cannot assume responsibility for errors.
+Nowadays, prices are subject to change without notice.
+(Click Refresh to see any changes or updates.)
+Optimized for 1024 x 768 computer screen resolution.
+To search for a word or phrase in any of my websites, press CTRL and F on your keyboard simultaneously to open the Find or Search dialog box in your web browser.
+Scroll down this website or click/tap the links below to jump down to...

 Go here to learn how to balance a small engine crankshaft as close as possible: Crank Balancing Explained Single Cylinder.
 (YouTube video by MiniDragBike.)
 (Added 4/15/22)